deathbeam/parsihax/README.md

 Originally, it started by rewriting [Parsimmon][parsimmon] to Haxe.

 ## Examples
-See the [test][] directory for annotated examples of parsing JSON, Lisp, and simpe programming language.
+See the [test][] directory for annotated examples of parsing JSON, Lisp, and simple programming language.

 ## Basics